Keivbyte/university_project/1_year/assembler_MASM/task_2/ReadMe.md

 ## Description
 - A window is created with a **label** and an **"Exit" button**.
-- When the button is clicked, an **information message box** appears, asking the user if they want to exit.
+- When the button is clicked, an **information message box** appears, asking the user if they want to end of work of program.
-- If "Yes" is selected, the program closes.
+- If "OK" is selected, the program closes.
-- If "No" is selected, the program returns to the main window.
+- If "X" is selected, the program returns to the main window.

 ## Screenshots